Qualified Veterans Disability Denial Lawyers Serving All of Long Island and New York City

 The VA is likely to deny claims that lack sufficient evidence.
 They receive a large volume of veterans’ disability claims.
 As such, they demand a comprehensive and well-supported application for benefits.
 If you submit an application that is inadequate (with respect to proper documentation, testimony, etc.), then the VA will have to act in accordance with the information presented.
 The VA may choose to deny the claim outright, undervalue the claim by incorrectly assessing the level of disability or they may process the claim correctly, but only after a long and burdensome processing delay.

-Common VA Justifications for a Denial
+Our Veterans Disability Denial Lawyers Can Help with Common VA Justifications for a Denial

 As a veteran’s disability claimant, you must ensure that you follow all necessary procedural requirements, including deadlines.
 For example, if you do not appeal the VA’s adverse rating decision within 12 months, you will relinquish your ability to move forward with the appeals process.